jd-s/pySNA/README.md

 * sna-files are easy, human readable and very flexible.
 They can be used for a collaborative work on a social network.
 * You can organize your work in subfolders and with generic input files.
 * The output format is an open format that can be used with many other applications like Cytoscape and Gephi.
+Currently, pySNA export gexf or graphml files (depending on the file extension).

 We propose a workflow that imports the output in Gephi.